Renting a home

-The rights and responsibilities of people who rent from private landlords or housing associations.
+The rights and responsibilities of people who rent from private landlords or approved housing bodies.

-Overview of the rights, duties and obligations of private landlords and housing associations.
+Overview of the rights, duties and obligations of private landlords and approved housing bodies.

 There are detailed rules governing the review and raising of private rents.

 In general, tenants are legally entitled to a rent book, which records the rent paid and must contain specific information.

-Describes the rules on tax relief for private tenants, which is being phased out.
-Also covers the requirement to deduct tax from your rent payments if your landlord lives abroad, unless you pay rent through an agent.
+Gives information about the new Rent Tax Credit.
+Describes the requirement to deduct tax from your rent payments if your landlord lives abroad, unless you pay rent through a collection agent.

-Landlords are legally obliged to ensure that their properties comply with minimum physical standards.
+Landlords are legally obliged to ensure that their properties comply with minimum physical standards as set out in Regulations.

-The rules that private landlords and housing associations must comply with when ending a residential tenancy.
+The rules that private landlords and approved housing bodies must comply with when ending a residential tenancy.

-The Residential Tenancies Board provides a dispute resolution service for landlords and tenants in private rented accommodation and housing association tenancies.
+The Residential Tenancies Board provides a dispute resolution service for landlords and tenants in private rented accommodation and approved housing body tenancies.

 This document explains the position of tenants who live in their landlord's home.
 There are different rules, depending on whether or not your accommodation is self-contained.

-Private landlords and housing associations must register residential tenancies with the Residential Tenancies Board.
+Private landlords must register residential tenancies with the Residential Tenancies Board.
+This includes properties rented out by housing associations and student-specific accommodation.

-The Residential Tenancies Board maintains a register of private rented tenancies and housing association tenancies and provides a dispute resolution service.
+The Residential Tenancies Board maintains a register of private rented tenancies and approved housing body tenancies and provides a dispute resolution service.